 If you feel intimidated by the name GAN – don’t worry!
 You will master this technique and apply it to real world problem yourself by the end of this book

-What Generative Adversarial Network does?
+Purpose of Generative Adversarial Network

 Some generative models are able to generate samples from the model distribution.
 Generative adversarial networks are an example of generative models.
 GAN focus primarily on generating samples from distribution.